wetoolaguer/portal-client/README.md

 };
 ```

+### Routes
 The routes object is the declaration of the namespaces to be generated
-and the http methods associated to them.
+and the http methods associated with them.
 ```javascript
 config.routes = {
                   users : {